ahmadmssm/iOS_Bootstrap/README.md

 ## Note

-There is a project generator to help you buld things faster at thils [Link](https://github.com/ahmadmssm/iOS_Bootstrap-generator/releases), Enjoy 😎.
+There is a project generator to help you build things faster at thils [Link](https://github.com/ahmadmssm/iOS_Bootstrap-generator/releases), Enjoy 😎.

 ## Quick start